-A. Within a floodway, for any development, including fill, new construction, substantial improvements and other development or land disturbing-activity the applicant must, prior to a permit being issued by the Floodplain Administrator, submit certification prepared by a registered professional engineer, along with supporting technical data and analyses, that demonstrates that such development will not cause any increase in the base flood elevation at any location in the community.
+A. Within a floodway, for any development, including fill, new construction, substantial improvements and other development or land-disturbing-activity, the applicant must, prior to a permit being issued by the Floodplain Administrator, submit certification prepared by a professional engineer, along with supporting technical data and analyses, that demonstrates that such development will not cause any increase in the base flood elevation at any location in the community.
+If the analyses demonstrate that the proposed activities will result in any increase in the base flood elevation, the applicant must obtain a conditional letter of map revision (CLOMR) from FEMA prior to permit issuance by the Floodplain Administrator.
+The Floodplain Administrator reserves the right to deny a permit for the project if concerns about the development being reasonably safe from flooding remain following issuance of the CLOMR.
+If a permit is issued and the project completed, the applicant must also obtain a letter of map revision (LOMR) from FEMA.
+CLOMR and LOMR submittal requirements and fees shall be the responsibility of the applicant.

-If the analyses demonstrate that the proposed activities will result in any increase in the base flood elevation, the applicant must obtain a Conditional Letter of Map Revision (CLOMR) from FEMA prior to permit issuance by the Floodplain Administrator.
+Β. Within a riverine special flood hazard area where a base flood elevation has been determined but a floodway has not been designated, for any development, including fill, new construction, substantial improvements and other development or land-disturbing activity, the applicant must, prior to a permit being issued by the Floodplain Administrator, submit certification prepared by a professional engineer, along with supporting technical data and analyses, that demonstrates that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the base flood elevation more than one foot at any point within the community.
+If the analyses demonstrate that the proposed activities will result in more than a one-foot increase in the base flood elevation, the applicant must obtain a conditional letter of map revision (CLOMR) from FEMA prior to permit issuance by the Floodplain Administrator.
 The Floodplain Administrator reserves the right to deny a permit for the project if concerns about the development being reasonably safe from flooding remain following issuance of the CLOMR.
-If a permit is issued and the project completed, the applicant must also obtain a Letter of Map Revision (LOMR) from FEMA.
+If a permit is issued and the project completed, the applicant must also obtain a letter of map revision (LOMR) from FEMA.
 CLOMR and LOMR submittal requirements and fees shall be the responsibility of the applicant.